Discovering What's Out There with SSDP

 With the above changes, a new M-Search message is sent every maximumWaitResponseTime seconds until the desired number of messages have been sent.

-2. Check that maximumSearchRequestsBeforeClosing is greater than 0 and return if it isn't.
+maximumSearchRequestsBeforeClosingis greater than 0 and return if it isn't. - Invalidate the new search request timer.

-4. Send multiple M-Search messages inside the maximum send window.
+M-Searchmessages inside the maximum send window.

 However, while making SSDPSearchSession a more reliable discovery service, sending multiple M-Search messages creates a new problem.
 In ideal network conditions, the same SSDP service would respond to each sent M-Search message.
-If these responses were just blindly passed to the delegate, the SSDPSearchService instance would in effect be spamming that delegate with the same service multiple times.
-Thankfully each service parsed is already stored in the servicesFoundDuringSearch array (to be used when searchSessionDidStopSearch(_:, foundServices:) is called), so to prevent becoming a spammer a check can be made to determine if an SSDPService instance representing the same service has already been passed to the delegate:
+If these responses were just blindly passed to the delegate, the SSDPSearchService instance would, in effect, be spamming that delegate with the same service multiple times.
+Thankfully, each service parsed is already stored in the servicesFoundDuringSearch array (to be used when searchSessionDidStopSearch(_:, foundServices:) is called), so to prevent becoming a spammer, a check can be made to determine if an SSDPService instance representing the same service has already been passed to the delegate:

 class SSDPSearchSession: SSDPSearchSessionProtocol, UDPSocketControllerDelegate {